Advertisement

 (Photo: istock)

 But does oil of oregano really work?
+We asked the experts.

-Most claims around oregano oil are based on research into its key component, carvacrol.
-And most of that research has been done in the lab, where yes, carvacrol has been found to kill bacteria and viruses—even cancer cells.
+Most claims around oil of oregano are based on research into its key component, carvacrol.
+And most of that research has been done in a lab, where yes, carvacrol has been found to kill bacteria and viruses—even cancer cells.
 But so do many other substances.
-Salt will kill bacteria in a petri dish too, but that doesn’t make eating french fries an effective way to treat a cold.
-“The fact that you can take oil of oregano and [that] has killed some bacteria or viruses in a petri dish has very little meaning for humans,” says Joe Schwarcz, a professor of chemistry at McGill University.
-“The human body is not one big test tube.”
-We just don’t know how much oil of oregano is absorbed into the bloodstream after ingestion, or how much is required to see benefits—if there are any.
-As a result, it's impossible to recommend a specific potency, brand or dosage.
+Salt will kill bacteria in a petri dish, too, but that doesn’t make eating french fries an effective way to treat a cold.

 For that reason, using oil of oregano topically, on conditions like acne, seems more likely to work than ingesting it—but we don’t have evidence that topical application is effective, either.
 “Everything is hearsay and anecdotal—to have solid information, you need randomized controlled trials,” says Schwarcz.